esyx-git/SML/README.md

 ## Acknowledgments

-- Mantella developers for their fantastic mod.
+- Mantella, Herika, and xVASynth developers for their fantastic work.